“I’m definitely a minimalist in all aspects: in my personal style, interiors, and when it comes to my makeup and skincare.

 I’m all about balance with my diet.
 Usually during the week I eat very healthily, and then on the weekend I love to indulge in a good wood-fired pizza, cheese platters, chocolate, or Champagne!

 I’m addicted to spinach, especially when it’s wilted – strange, I know.
-In the summer I make a smoothie filled with lots of spinach, berries, banana, and The Beauty Chef Glow Inner Beauty Powder, and in winter I love to make wilted spinach with butter and garlic that I add to avo on toast.
+In the summer I make a smoothie filled with lots of spinach, berries, banana, and in winter I love to make wilted spinach with butter and garlic that I add to avo on toast.

 I’m trying to focus on the basics at the moment – not overworking myself (I have been terrible at this in recent years!)
 I am learning to relax, either just in the sun at home, enjoying a tea or coffee and listening to the birds, or with a long bath.